Flotomate/product_docs/source/asset-management/asset-discovery.rst

     **SNMP (Simple Network Management Protocol)**

-    {Product} uses this application-layer protocol to scan devices with the SNMP agent in a managed network.
+    Flotomate uses this application-layer protocol to scan devices with the SNMP agent in a managed network.

         .. _amf-159: